bkusenda/deadsimpledb/README.md

 ## Features

+- Fast writes, file writing is performed asyncronously
-- Stores entries in standard/native formats
+- Stores entries in standard/native formats (json,pickle)
-- Small code base - **just one python file**
+- Small code base and pure python - **just one python file**
 - Light weight (easily add different file systems or serialization formats)
 - Schemaless

+## Limitations

+- Does not support multiple workers should writing the same entries

 ## When to use DSDB

 - You want a simple key-value database like interface for writing data to the file system
+- Structured logging

 ## Installation